This article will provide a brief overview of Bank Accounts within AccountsPrep, their core elements, and best practices when used in the software.

 Others (although less common) do this for deposit listings also.

-It is very important you get the opening balances correct to begin with!
+It is essential that you get the opening balances correct to begin with!

-If you have two or more accounts set up as 'bank accounts' and transfers happen between them you'll need to understand how we do bank transfers - see here for more information on this.
+If you have two or more accounts set up as bank accounts and transfers happen between them, you will need to understand how we handle bank transfers - see here for more information on this.

 You cannot make journal entries to Bank Accounts.